Wuhan coronavirus: Singapore to widen travel restrictions to all new visitors who recently travelled to mainland China

 SINGAPORE: In an effort to minimise the risk of community spread of the Wuhan coronavirus, new visitors with recent travel history to mainland China will not be allowed to enter Singapore, Minister for National Development Lawrence Wong said on Friday (Jan 31).

-These visitors will also not be allowed to transit in Singapore.
-These restrictions will come into effect at 11.59pm on Saturday.
+These visitors will also not be allowed to transit in Singapore, as part of restrictions that will come into effect at 11.59pm on Saturday.

+Those with Chinese passports, with the exception of Singapore permanent residents (PRs) and long-term pass holders, will also not be allowed to enter Singapore.

+The Immigration and Checkpoints Authority (ICA) will, with immediate effect, suspend the issuance of all forms of new visas to those with Chinese passports.
+Singapore's status as a visa-free transit facility will be suspended for Chinese passport holders.

 Earlier this week, the restrictions only applied to new visitors who had recently travelled to China's Hubei province.